tribblix/build/patches/openjdk23/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+23+19

+Much much more mucking around with Makefiles.

+Hunk from make/common/MakeBase.gmk now moved to make/common/FileUtils.gmk

+Rework of make/common/native/DebugSymbols.gmk makes our patch unnecessary.

+Awt2dLibraries.gmk renamed to AwtLibraries.gmk, and none-Awt split out into ClientLibraries.gmk

+The attachListener centralization is incorrectly guarded.
+It only implements bsd and linux, so should be guarded as such, not !aix See illumos-attachlistener.patch
+(The file also has the wrong name which will get corrected.)

+With the shuffling around, it can't link properly, had to add libjvm explicitly in a few places.
+There must be a better way to do this.

 23+18

 Minor tweak to one line in os_solaris_x86.cpp to match changes in